cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 this applies more generally to any case in which we primarily wish to purchase a difference in a future probability distribution

 also e.g. negative externalities - fast food

+~ another possible implementation: payment escrowed, settled in future based on measurement, rights of future payment can be tokenized & traded

 #### Why